Is Christ the Creator in Hebrews 1:10?

 |5 Thus says God, the LORD [YHWH], who created the heavens and stretched them out, who spread out the earth and what comes from it, who gives breath to the people on it and spirit to those who walk in it: 6 “I am the LORD [YHWH]; I have called you (Messiah) in righteousness; I will take you by the hand and keep you; I will give you as a covenant for the people, a light for the nations, 7 to open the eyes that are blind, to bring out the prisoners from the dungeon, from the prison those who sit in darkness.||26 At the beginning it was you, O Lord, who founded the earth, and the heavens are the works of your hands.
 27 They will perish, but you will endure, and they will all become old like a garment.
 Like clothing you will change them, and they will be changed.
 28 But you are the same, and your years will not fail.
 29 The sons of your slaves shall encamp, and their offspring shall prosper for ever.|

-It is highly improbable that the author of Hebrews would violate the original context by putting the prayer of the Psalmist on the lips of the Father in Hebrews 1:10-12, only to revert back to the original context and identify Jesus as the petitioner in Hebrews 5:7.
+It is very unlikely that the author of Hebrews would subvert the Psalm’s original context by putting the prayer of the Psalmist on the lips of the Father in Hebrews 1:10-12, only to revert back to the original context and identify Jesus as the petitioner in Hebrews 5:7.
 The more plausible scenario is that the author expected the quote to be read according to its original context in Hebrews 1, so that the striking correspondences between the Psalmist and the Messiah could be further explored in Hebrews 5.

 Hebrews 1:7 – The Creator of the Heavens and Earth

-We may also observe that the description of angels as a “flame of fire” in Psalm 104:4 recalls YHWH’s descent upon Sinai in “fire” (Ex.
+We may also observe that the description of angels as a “flame of fire” in this Psalm recalls YHWH’s descent upon Sinai in “fire” (Ex.
 19:18) with a “fiery law” coming from his right hand (Deut.
 33:2).
-Strikingly, the Jewish scribes who produced the Greek Septuagint substituted the word “angels” (Grk=angelos) for “fiery law” (Heb=eshdath) in the latter verse.
+Strikingly, the Jewish scribes who produced the Greek Septuagint chose the word “angels” (Grk=angelos) to translate “fiery law” (Heb=eshdath) in the latter verse.

-Psalm 104:32 further hints at this by stating that YHWH is the one who “looks on the earth and it trembles, who touches the mountains and they smoke” – a description of the violent theophany that occurred when the law was delivered (cp.
+Psalm 104:32 further hints at the Sinai event by stating that YHWH is the one who “looks on the earth and it trembles, who touches the mountains and they smoke” – a description of the violent theophany that occurred when the law was delivered (cp.
 Ex.
 19:18).
-This frightening scene is also suggestive of the final judgment.
+This scene is also suggestive the final judgment.
 In Psalm 104:35, David calls upon YHWH to remove the “lawless” (Grk=anomos) ones from the earth.

-Thus the quote in Hebrews 1:7 establishes the Father – attended by his angels – as the creator (and also implicitly judge) of the heavens and earth.
-This is confirmed in Hebrews 2:10 and 3:3-4, where the Father is expressly distinguished from the Son as the creator.
-Since a precedent is set immediately before and confirmation is provided shortly thereafter, it seems clear that the author expects his reader to identify the creator in Hebrews 1:10–12 as the Father.8
+Thus the quote in Hebrews 1:7 establishes the Father – attended by his angels – as the creator and judge of the heavens and earth.6 This precedent is strategically placed just before Hebrews 1:10–12, preparing the reader to identify the Father as creator and judge there as well.7

 Revisiting Hebrews 1